 The radio adaptation of A Great American Tapestry originally aired on WNCW during Morning Edition November 27 through December 1.
 This is the latest film from David Weintraub and The Center for Cultural Preservation, based in Hendersonville.
-Listen to the episodes below:

 The Southern mountains were a diverse mix of Europeans, African-Americans and indigenous native peoples.
 This backcountry became a vibrant musical cauldron that combined and synthesized the tremendous contributions of many traditions to create a musical legacy that inspired the world — A Great American Tapestry.